jump-dev/AmplNLWriter.jl/README.md

 ### opt files

-Some of the options need to be specified via an `.opt` file.
+Some options need to be specified via an `.opt` file.

 This file must be located in the current working directory whenever the model is solved.

-The `.opt` file must be named after the name of the solver, for example, `bonmin.opt`, and each line must contain an option name and the desired value separated by a space.
+The `.opt` file must be named after the name of the solver, for example, `bonmin.opt`, and each line must contain an option name and the desired value, separated by a space.

 For example, to set the absolute and relative tolerances in Couenne to `1`